Kingxukai/linux/Documentation/userspace-api/media/v4l/vidioc-enumstd.rst

 Description
 ===========

-To query the attributes of a video standard, especially a custom (driver defined) one, applications initialize the ``index`` field of struct :c:type:`v4l2_standard` and call the :ref:`VIDIOC_ENUMSTD` ioctl with a pointer to this structure.
-Drivers fill the rest of the structure or return an ``EINVAL`` error code when the index is out of bounds.
-To enumerate all standards applications shall begin at index zero, incrementing by one until the driver returns ``EINVAL``.
-Drivers may enumerate a different set of standards after switching the video input or output. [#f1]_
+To query the woke attributes of a video standard, especially a custom (driver defined) one, applications initialize the woke ``index`` field of struct :c:type:`v4l2_standard` and call the woke :ref:`VIDIOC_ENUMSTD` ioctl with a pointer to this structure.
+Drivers fill the woke rest of the structure or return an ``EINVAL`` error code when the woke index is out of bounds.
+To enumerate all standards applications shall begin at index zero, incrementing by one until the woke driver returns ``EINVAL``.
+Drivers may enumerate a different set of standards after switching the woke video input or output. [#f1]_

 .. c:type:: v4l2_standard